 If you want to freeze your coffee, most people agree that you will need to stick with the black version.
-Dairy products like milk and cream change texture once they are frozen and become grainy.
+Dairy products like milk and cream (Frothed Milk vs Steamed Milk – What are the Differences?) change texture once they are frozen and become grainy.
 As a result, the flavor of the milk may also be affected.

 Although that doesn’t mean they have gone bad, it does mean you will not be at all satisfied with the end result of your coffee.
 Additionally, if you are using milk with a higher fat content like half and half, it will not fare well during reheating.